kb3k/can-chicago-create-croissants/README.md

 2. nlp/label_data

 Involves the thought process and source code behind labeling a bakery as artisan, maybe, or not artisan.
+Finishes off with a report of those labeled as (potentially) artisan.

 Note: the labeling is for experiment purposes only and is by no means intended to be taken seriously by any consumer outside of this POC.